 An Introduction To: Princess Cruises

 Princess Cruises have been sailing the seas since way back in 1965.
-If you’ve never actually cruised with them you may’ve run across them before from their association with the Duchess of Cambridge after she named their ship The Royal Princess or you may remember them from the popular TV series The Love Boat back in the ‘70’s that was set upon a Princess ship.
+If you’ve never actually cruised with them you may have run across them before from their association with the Duchess of Cambridge after she named their ship The Royal Princess.

-However… aside from an old ‘70’s show what can you really expect from a Princess cruise?
-What are their ships like and what kind of passengers do they attract?
+However… aside from an old 70’s show what can you really expect from a Princess cruise?
+How fancy are their ships and what is their typical kind of passenger?

 Meet The Fleet

-Princess have eighteen ships in their fleet and there’s a wide range of variety amongst the vessels which are split into seven distinct classes.
+Princess have eighteen ships in their fleet and you’ll find a lot of variety amongst the vessels which are split into seven distinct classes.
 You’ll find each ship in its class will be of a similar size and have similar venues and amenities on-board.

 Gem Class: Diamond Princess and Sapphire Princess.
 These ships weigh 116,000 tons each, measure 952ft long and can hold up to 2,670 passengers.
 They’re the only Princess ships to have been built in Japan and have a unique gas and diesel propulsion system.